Islands to Dive in Costa Rica

 The Islands are accessible from the beaches of the northern part of Guanacaste such as Flamingo, Papagayo, Playa del Coco, and Tamarindo.
 The diving season is all year around.

 Cocos Island is an uninhabited island located about 550 km (342 miles) off the Pacific coast of Costa Rica, a UNESCO World Heritage site because of its marine diversity.
 There is no flight to Cocos Island, so scuba divers had to fly to San Jose first then take the boat to Cocos Island, which that will take around 35 to 40 hours.
 Jacques Cousteau, a legendary undersea explorer, called the island “the most beautiful island in the world.”
 The Island is mountainous with a beautiful waterfall at its Bay.

 What makes it even more spectacular is the regular schooling of hundreds Hammerhead sharks that passing on its water.
 I hope to have a chance to capture the images of the schooling Hammerhead Sharks in the future.
 Besides of Hammerhead Sharks, other unique marine species such as silky sharks, marbled rays, manta rays or Rosy-lipped batfish can be seen on Cocos Island.

 Information for Indonesian travelers who wish to visit Costa Rica as tourists:

-- Do check with the Costa Rican Consulate/Embassy at your home country for the further update of the tourism and travel safety.
+- Do check with the Costa Rican Consulate/Embassy in your home country for the further update of the tourism and travel safety.

 Special thanks to Kathryn and Joe Foyle, British (hardcore) scuba divers, who are kindly allowing me to use their underwater images taken in Cocos Island special for this blog post.
 Kathryn and Joe have been traveling around the world for scuba diving.
 Please visit their YouTube channel for underwater movie of their travels: JJ Foyle @ YouTube